zsytssk/rivercarro/CONTRIBUTING.md

 ## Commit messages

-Commit messages should start with a prefix indicating which part of the project is affected by your change, followed by a one sentence summary, first word is capitalized.
+Commit messages should start with a prefix indicating which part of the project is affected by your change, if this a general code patch you may not add it, followed by a one sentence summary, first word is capitalized.
 First line is 50 columns long max.

+If this is a breaking change, start the commit message with `!`.

 Example:

     seat: Add pointer events

-or

-    backend: Fix typo in error message
+    Update to zig 1.0.0

+    !commands: Rename whatever command

 You can add everything you feel need to be mentioned in the body of the commit message, wrap lines at 72 columns.